Where does the time go? The common time traps that steal your time

 • It is expressly necessary for us to exist in society and avoid suboptimal future outcomes (think doing taxes, going to the doctor)

-It’s worth noting that this working definition is not meant to be binary.
+It’s worth noting that this working definition is not meant to be binary (e.g. Yes or No).
 In many instances, whether something is value-adding has a lot to do with the quantity of that activity, and the appropriateness in the context of everything else we have going on.

 For example:

-• Regularly connecting with coworkers on a project might be necessary to achieve professional goals.
-Doing so for 30 minutes weekly might be value adding.
-Doing so for two hours each week may not.
+• Regularly connecting with coworkers on a project might be necessary to achieve professional goals, so 30 minutes weekly might be value adding.
+However, an hour of daily meetings and hallway conversations might not be.

-• Spending a few minutes on social media to check in with friends and loved ones might be supportive of wellbeing.
-Spending hours scrolling Instagram may not.
+• Spending a few minutes on social media to check in with friends and loved ones might be supportive of wellbeing and feelings of connection.
+Spending hours scrolling Instagram or TikTok may not, and may actually leave us feeling worse.

 The most common time traps for busy women